 Recruitment is “attracting the pool of competent candidates to perform jobs within the organization”.
-The next step is selection which is “choosing the best candidates out of the attracted pool of candidates”.
-As hiring is the process of acquiring new competent candidates for the company, it is the most dominant of all human resource department functions in an organization.
-However, all functions of human resource department require proper balance in order to ensure the survival of the organization.
+The next step is the selection process which is “choosing the best candidates out of the attracted pool of candidates”.
+As hiring is the process of acquiring new competent candidates for the company, it is the most dominant of all human resource management functions and objectives in an organization.
+However, all of the human resource management functions require proper balance in order to ensure the survival of the organization.

-The effective human resource department functions do not end on employee hiring.
+Effective human resource management functions do not end with employee hiring.
 In fact, this is the beginning: the beginning of the organization-employee relationship.
-On-boarding starts with the confirmation of new hires.
+Onboarding starts with the confirmation of new hires.
 It is the “process of welcoming new employees and acquainting them with the company environment”.
 Organizing the initial meetups, orientation, and setting short-term goals are all part of the onboarding program.
-Some of these activities are the responsibilities of first-line managers but the human resource department has to plan and develop the on-boarding program.
+Some of these activities are the responsibilities of first-line managers but the human resource department has to plan and develop the onboarding program.
 It is strongly recommended that the HR department follows up and monitors the effectiveness of the onboarding program.

 4) Performance Management

-Managing the performance of employees is vital to employee motivation and success of the organization as it consists of both employee development programs and conducting performance appraisals.
-Both of these processes are the key human resource department functions in an organization as hr department is mainly responsible for employee management planning.
-First line managers measure the employee performance directly however, human resource department evaluates it for final scoring decisions.
+Managing the performance of employees is vital to employee motivation and the success of the organization as it consists of both employee development programs and conducting performance appraisals.
+Both of these processes are the key human resource management functions in an organization as the HR department is mainly responsible for employee management planning.
+First-line managers measure employee performance directly however, the human resource department evaluates it for final scoring decisions.

-HR department also sets the foundation of employee development programs.
-Later, first line managers individually plan and implement these programs.
-These programs include goals setting activities of employees.
+The HR department also sets the foundation of employee development programs.
+Later, first-line managers individually plan and implement these programs.
+These programs include goals setting activities for employees.

 Follow our other blog on employee development if you wish to develop your employees using an ideal employee development action plan.

-In the light of scores achieved from performance appraisals, human resource department conducts training programs to fill the employee’s skill gap.
-A well-planned training program is crucial to equip employees of the required skill set for organization’s benefit.
+In light of scores achieved from performance appraisals, the human resource department conducts training programs to fill the employees’ skill gaps.
+A well-planned training program is crucial to equip employees with the required skill set for the organization’s benefit.

-The type of trainings which can be given to employees have a very broad scope today.
-These can be face-to-face/ classroom trainings, virtual trainings or MOOCs.
+The type of training which can be given to employees has a very broad scope today.
+These can be face-to-face/ classroom training, virtual training, or MOOCs.

 6) Compensation and rewards

-Another prime function of human resource department is compensating and rewarding employees in the most motivating manner.
-Conducting market compensation survey and setting market competitive salaries are the best sources of germinating employee motivation and job satisfaction.
+Another prime function of human resource management is compensating and rewarding employees in the most motivating manner.
+Conducting market compensation surveys and setting market competitive salaries are the best sources of germinating employee motivation and job satisfaction.
 Human resource management is all about helping employees grow by acknowledging their efforts and rewarding them.